Mexico City

 What is a typical expat home or apartment like in Mexico City?

 "Apartments are the most recommended housing for expats.
-One reason is security, and also you can make friends easier on the social areas like swiming pools, tennis courts, etc," explained one expat living in Mexico City, Mexico.
+One reason is security, and also you can make friends easier on the social areas like swiming pools, tennis courts, etc," said one expat in Mexico City.

 What is the average cost of housing in Mexico City?